-This depends on your needs and your goals.
-Like all supports funded through the NDIS, they must meet our reasonable and necessary criteria.
+The other supports we fund depends on your goals and individual needs.
+Like all supports funded through the NDIS, they must meet our NDIS funding criteria.

 For example, we can fund things like: